francis-mwas/test-teact-app-components/README.md

 # test-teact-app-components
-This app demonstrate how to test react app components usning enzyme and mocha.
+This app demonstrate how to test react app components using enzyme and mocha.